 So make sure to identify key focus areas in each meeting, and assign tangible tasks to your role players.

-For example, don’t tell your rep to get 5 new leads this week.
+For example, don’t tell your sales reps to get 5 new leads this week.
 How many calls, on average, does it take to get a new lead?
 10?
 Your rep should be tasked with making 50 calls this week – that makes it tangible and measurable.

 The final step of your sales pipeline.
 Make sure your forecasting works.

 We’ve discussed this above.
 It’s the most critical aspect of your entire pipeline.
-And it falls into place automatically with the right metrics and reports.
+And it falls into place automatically with the right sales pipeline metrics and reports.

 You’ll be able to forecast monthly, quarterly or even yearly revenue by averaging out the numbers and taking them into the future.